royal-markets/royal-protocol/docs/core.md

 }
 ```

-Once users have registered accounts, they can register a `ProvenanceClaim`, an attestation that a certain Royal Protocol account is the creator of a certain work (identified by hash).
+Once users have registered accounts, they can register a `ProvenanceClaim`, an record that a certain Royal Protocol account is the creator of a certain work (identified by hash).
 Users can register works while specifying themselves as the author.
 They can also register works on behalf of a different author; this enables digital creative tools to register works on behalf of its users (provided both user and registrar have a Royal Protocol account).